Testausserveri/torimies-rs/README.md

 ![](./media/demo.png)

+## Features
+Available features-flags are
+* "tori"
+* "huutonet"
+* "discord" (both "discord-command" and "discord-delivery")
+* "discord-delivery"
+* "discord-command"
+* "telegram" (both "telegram-command" and "telegram-delivery")
+* "telegram-delivery"
+* "telegram-command"

+Default features include all the features.
+Configure your instance according to your needs with `cargo build --release --no-default-features --features LIST,OF,FEATURES`
+Please not that the program does not compile if no site-support is configures (atleast one of features "tori" and "huutonet")

 ## Hosting the bot
+### Discord:
 If you do not have a discord application ready create one [here](https://discord.com/developers/applications).
 Create a bot user for the application if one doesn't already exist.

 When you have your discord application ready, visit the following link to generate an invite link: `https://discord.com/developers/applications/YourAppID/oauth2/url-generator`.